February 1923

 Hopkinson (1988), pg 243

-In a letter to the press, de Valera resurrects Document No. 2 as a basis for compromise between the two sides in the Civil War but gets no takers.
+In a letter to the press, de Valera resurrects Document No. 2 as a basis for compromise between the two sides in the Civil War.
+He proposes that the British should allow a plebiscite between the Treaty and Document No. 2.

 The Freeman’s Journal reports on the death of a pro-Treaty soldier, Private Thomas Moran from Kimmage, Dublin in St Brecan’s Hospital.
 He had been shot in an ambush in Kerry.

-A few days later, pro-Treaty Lieutenant Thomas Slattery from Ballymacelligott, Co Kerry also dies from wounds received in an ambush.
+A few days later, Free State Lieutenant Thomas Slattery from Ballymacelligott, Co Kerry also dies from wounds received in an ambush.

 Doyle (2008), pgs 264-265